sevenMDL/quickbill-desk/docs/product-overview.md

 ## 🎯 Vision

-QuickBill Desk transforms how small businesses manage their billing and client relationships by providing a comprehensive, all-in-one platform that eliminates the need for multiple disjointed tools.
+QuickBill Desk provides small businesses with a professional, self-hosted invoicing solution that streamlines billing and client management in one integrated platform.

 ## 💼 Target Audience